GaloisInc/meta-pirate/README.md

 runqemu qemuarm
 ```
 **NOTE**
-* sudo is needed to create virtual network device on the host machine.
+* sudo is needed to create a virtual network device on the host machine.
 Add **slirp** option if the QEMU instance does not need to communicate via network
 * use **nographic** to run the instance in no graphic (terminal only) mode

 ### Raspberry Pi